epfl-ada/ada-2024-project-forzada/README.md

 To deepen our analysis we also want to utilize pattern matching methods to explore patterns in the CDK sequences and Ligand structures.
 - Tanimoto (for the SMILES).
 We use this for the ligand structures to compare the similarities.
-- Utilizing the rd2kit to find other measures for the molecules
-- Morgan Fingerprint of the SMILES
+- N-grams (not implemented yet).
+We plan to use this on the CDK sequences to potentially locate the binding site pattern that enables the inhibiting in the CDK-ligand pair.
+Using n-grams will allow us to look at sequences of characters in the amino acid sequences of the CDKs.
+We can experiment with different values.

 **Prediction methods**:

-Using the QSAR method based on the SMILES of the ligands as input and then predicting the affinity with a given CDK.
-We will use the Morgan Fingerprint for the SMILES and then using PCA to reduce the dimensionality.
-Afterwards we will train a linear (Ordinary Least Squares) model.
-We will use this model to predict affinity scores of other SMILES, once that have not been tested with given CDKs.
+- Using the QSAR method based on Tanimoto Similarity Coefficient as a variable (not implemented yet).